-Speaking to Healthcare in Europe ahead of his presentation, Dr Kreitner stressed that while the virus uses the ACE-2 receptor predominantly located in the lung tissue for getting into humans, the receptor is also present elsewhere in the body.
-“It is also in up to 10% of myocardial cells and in endothelial cells of arteries and veins,” he said.
-“If you are aware of this then you come to the conclusion that the infection is not exclusively localised in the lungs, but can affect other organs as well, including the heart and pulmonary vasculature.”
+Speaking to Healthcare in Europe ahead of his presentation, Dr Kreitner stressed that although the virus uses the ACE-2 receptor predominantly located in lung tissue to enter a human, this receptor is also present elsewhere in the body.
+‘It’s also in up to 10% of myocardial cells and in endothelial cells of arteries and veins,’ he explained.
+‘If you are aware of this then you come to the conclusion that the infection is not exclusively localised in the lungs, but can affect other organs as well, including the heart and pulmonary vasculature.’

 As coronavirus disease COVID-19 continues to jet and alight invisibly around the globe, scientists now report that the virus has mutated to become two strains: the older ‘S-type’ appears milder and less infectious, while the later-emerging ‘L-type’, is more aggressive, spreads more quickly, and currently accounts for about 70 per cent of cases.
 Worldwide, medical researchers are exploring…

-Among hospitalised patients who ultimately die of the disease, he said evidence shows that not all are dying from the destruction of lung tissue but of other causes too, notably pulmonary.
-He pointed to lab data that can help clinicians assess the risk of COVID-19 patients sustaining thromboembolic disease, in particular checking the D-dimer or fibrin degradation products (FDP) as markedly-elevated D-Dimer and FDP are common in non-survivors of COVID-19.
+Among in-patients who die of the disease, Kreitner said there is evidence that not all died due to lung tissue destruction, but there were also other causes, notably pulmonary.
+Lab data can help clinicians to assess the risk of Covid-19 patients sustaining thromboembolic disease, he said, in particular checking the D-dimer or fibrin degradation products (FDP) as markedly-elevated D-Dimer and FDP are common in non-survivors of Covid-19.

-Recommendations suggest that patients with a D-dimer level below 1 have a lower risk of thromboembolism than those presenting with a level over 1.
-He said: “In these newer recommendations there is some risk stratification; that with a D-dimer between 1 and 2 you should think of controlling this value and do pulmonary embolism imaging in the further course of the disease.
-If presenting with values above 2, you should immediately test to see whether patient suffers from pulmonary embolism or not.
-Generally, if values are below 1, you can treat these patients with a prophylactic dose of low molecular weight heparin and where the value is above 2, you should consider a therapeutic dose of low molecular weight heparin.”
+Recommendations suggest that patients with a D-dimer level below one have a lower risk of thromboembolism than those presenting with a level over one.
+‘In these newer recommendations there is some risk stratification; that with a D-dimer between one and two you should think of controlling this value and do pulmonary embolism imaging in the further course of the disease.
+If presenting with values above two, you should immediately test to see whether the patient suffers from pulmonary embolism or not.
+Generally, if values are below one, you can treat these patients with a prophylactic dose of low molecular weight heparin and where the value is above two, you should consider a therapeutic dose of low molecular weight heparin.’

-He said the challenge is weighing up lowering the risk of thromboembolism with the increased risk of haemorrhage and that it was very important to look at these values when the patient is admitted to hospital.
-He continued: “With cardiac involvement, COVID-19 patients suffering from a cardiovascular disease have a much higher risk of dying from the condition.
-This is perhaps because their cardiovascular system is not fit enough to face the challenges of this SARS-CoV-2 infection.”
-In these cases, clinicians should turn to cardiac biomarkers, especially high-sensitivity troponin and the NT-pro BNP, as when they are elevated the individual is at a greater risk.
+The challenge, he pointed out, is to weigh up lowering the risk of thromboembolism against the increased risk of haemorrhage, and it is very important to look at these values when the patient is admitted to hospital.
+‘With cardiac involvement, Covid-19 patients suffering a cardiovascular disease have a much higher risk of dying from the condition.
+This is perhaps because their cardiovascular system is not fit enough to face the challenges of this SARS-CoV-2 infection.’
+In such cases, clinicians should turn to cardiac biomarkers, especially high-sensitivity troponin and the NT-pro BNP because, when they are elevated, the individual is at a greater risk.

-While much of the evidence of this has come from China, Italy and the United States, Dr Kreitner will discuss two patients from his department presenting with different forms of COVID-19 myocarditis.
-“One presented with a typical viral myocarditis and the second with dilated cardiomyopathy like appearance with signs of inflammation, so the phenotypes of cardiac involvement have a great diversity.”
+While much of the evidence of this has come from China, Italy and the USA, Dr Kreitner discussed two patients from his department who presented with different forms of Covid-19 myocarditis.
+‘One presented with a typical viral myocarditis and the second with dilated cardiomyopathy-like appearance with signs of inflammation, so the phenotypes of cardiac involvement have a great diversity.’